European and U.S. stocks stabilized Tuesday, a day after a large sell-off at New York exchanges, but Asian markets fell sharply.

 After making strong gains in 2013, the Nikkei has tumbled more than 15 percent since the start of the year.

-Japanese Cabinet Secretary Yoshihide Suga says investors are concerned about developments in the U.S., with the world's biggest economy.
+Japanese Cabinet Secretary Yoshihide Suga said investors are concerned about developments in the U.S., with the world's biggest economy.

 "In addition to future concerns with the emerging markets, U.S. economic data announced earlier was seen as weak, meaning that there is now a heightened sense of uncertainty with the U.S. economy as well.
-Investment money thus fled to less riskier U.S. government debt, and at the same time, there was a move to buying back the yen.''
+Investment money thus fled to less riskier U.S. government debt, and at the same time, there was a move to buying back the yen,'' he said.